 For example, Dove has two missions that they promote: girls’ self-esteem and real beauty (positive body image).
 Self-esteem and body image are closely linked topics that are important to Dove’s customers.
 Dove has several different hashtags for these mission projects.

-All these provide great opportunity for lifestyle images from Dove’s fans.
+All these provide a great opportunity for lifestyle images from Dove’s fans.
 Fans can show how they do things like build up their self-esteem, what beauty looks or feels like to them, what made them love their curly hair, and so on.
 Every photo submitted to Dove’s (hypothetical) contest would continue to spread the message.
 Every photo would build awareness of Dove’s pet projects.
 And these could also include a Dove product as well.
 It’s easy to make the leap that a shampoo or skin care product could help a woman feel beautiful.

 It’s important to note that these types of campaigns should use unique hashtags.
 During the hashtag creation process, use a tool like Tagboard to ensure what you choose is unique.